 1963 – 1971 Studying (Medicine RUL Leiden)

 Studying comes easily to Niek but he is not particularly interested in the material.
-He decides to follow minors in Ethnology and History of Art, subjects which do interest him.
+He decides to follow minors in Ethnology, world religions and History of Art, subjects which do interest him.

 He also travels abroad frequently and what he sees of the world, the impressions he receives and absorbs, play a large part in his experience.
-During his final year he works at the Laboratory for Cell Biology and Experimental Histology, where he does research on bones and blood.
+During his final year he works at the Laboratory for Cell Biology and Experimental Histology, where he does research on parathyroid hormone.

 1970-1976 Expecting a child so to work and carry on studying.
 First book